Water monitoring frameworks: Back to basics for meaningful results

 Considerations for data management and storage are also important, especially when multiple stakeholders are collecting data.
 Having a comprehensive plan allows for consistent data collection and analysis methods, which can be used by anyone who monitors within a watershed or system.
 Tools such as a consolidated virtual open data set allow everyone to access data and information and can allow transparency to the public if needed.
 These datasets can then be relied on to assess specific parameter trends and shifts from baseline conditions, allowing for the early detection of issues, whether they are stormwater infrastructure-related or evidence of changing conditions somewhere else in the watershed.

-Whether your monitoring objective is specific to stormwater infrastructure or specific to holistic watershed health, time spent establishing a comprehensive monitoring framework is time well spent to ensure the development and execution of a focused and meaningful monitoring program.
+Whether the monitoring objective is specific to stormwater infrastructure or specific to holistic watershed health, time spent establishing a comprehensive monitoring framework is time well spent to ensure the efficacy of the development and execution of a focused and meaningful monitoring program.

 About the Author